 Federal Direct Subsidized Student Loan

 This long-term student loan is made available from the U.S. Department of Education.
 No interest is charged nor is repayment required while the borrower is enrolled at least halftime.
-For loans disbursed after July 1, 2017, the interest rate is a fixed 4.45%.
+The interest rate is published each year prior to July 1.
+Interest rates for all federal student loans can be found at studentaid.gov.
 For more information, visit www.redlands.edu/sfs/directloan.

 Federal Direct Unsubsidized Student Loan

 This long-term loan is available from the Department of Education.
-The interest rate on this loan for disbursements made after July 1, 2017 is 4.45% for undergraduate students.
-The interest rate on this loan for disbursements made after July 1, 2017 is 6% for graduate students.
+The interest rate is published each year prior to July 1.
+Interest rates for all federal student loans can be found at studentaid.gov.
 The Unsubsidized Loan is similar in terms and conditions to the Subsidized Loan; however, interest begins to accrue on the Unsubsidized Loan as soon as the funds are disbursed and during all eligible periods of deferment and the grace period.
 The student’s options in handling the interest on the loan are:

 1. Pay the interest and principal;